PAGOoho/draw-pixels/README.md

 # Simple Draw-Pixel-App

-### Basic React App using Tailwind (Daisy UI) and popper
+Basic React App using Tailwind (Daisy UI) and toastify

-### Daisy UI is used to make designing faster for this small project
+### Daisy UI

+...is used to make designing faster for this small project

+### toastify

-### Popper is used to give the user feedback while using the app (Notifications)
+...is used to give the user feedback while using the app (Notifications)

 ## Projectidea

-### Making a simple Drawing Application without the Canvas-Element and other third-party tools/frameworks.
+Making a simple Drawing Application without the Canvas-Element and other third-party tools/frameworks.
 Add functionalities like adjusting canvas size, choose colors and reset canvas.
 UI/UX has to be functional.

 ## Time needed

-### 5h, react + jsx
+### react + jsx -> 5h

-### 3h, css
+### CSS -> 3h

-### 1-2h, small adjustments
+### small adjustments, commenting -> 1-2h

 ## Commands